desmond8519/minosse/README.md

     };
 }
 ```
-Use the steps in your feature file
+Use the steps in your feature file:
 ```cucumber
 Given property numbers is number-array 1,2,3
 And numbers is used as request body